ciatheyes/LiteracyInAfrica/README.md

-# 3D Map of Literacy in Africa in the Context of population numbers
+# 3D Map of Literacy in Africa in the Context of Population Numbers

 A student project at ETH Zurich in 2017.